-Each participant's account is credited with the participant's contributions, Company matching contributions, and prior to January 1, 2020, a Company discretionary contribution, as well as Plan earnings.
+Each participant's account is credited with the participant's contributions, Company matching contributions, as well as Plan earnings.
 Allocations are based on participant earnings, account balances, or specific participant transactions, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.